tranzystorek-io/tranzystorek-io/README.md

 ## Description

 Hi, I'm Marcin.
-I do stuff mostly in:
+I do stuff in :crab: Rust.

-- :crab: Rust
+My personal interests lie in CLI utilities and the software development cycle in general.

-- :snake: Python
+:wrench: I'm familiar with Python and C++, but these mostly come up as work necessities or one-off thingies.

 :alembic: I enjoy learning functional languages and the functional paradigm in general.
 My personal favorites are Haskell and F#.